 3. Steps 14-20 from clause 4.3.2.2.1(UE requested PDU Session Establishment) in TS 23.502 [3] are performed with the following differences:

-The AN Tunnel Info provided by the NG-RAN includes AN Tunnel Info 1 and AN Tunnel Info 2. each AN Tunnel Info includes a tunnel endpoint for each involved NG-RAN node, and the QFIs assigned to each tunnel endpoint.
+The AN Tunnel Info provided by the NG-RAN includes AN Tunnel Info 1 and AN Tunnel Info 2.
+Each AN Tunnel Info includes a tunnel endpoint for each involved NG-RAN node, and the QFIs assigned to each tunnel endpoint.
+The M-RAN node assigns the appropriate CN tunnel information to each of the NG-RAN nodes.